-No two pet moves are alike thanks to ever changing country and airline rules, but our experienced team members are happy to stay up to speed in order to provide top notch experiences for our clients.
-Evelyn, one of our senior Relocation Consultants, has moved all kinds of pets all over the world.
+No two pet moves are alike thanks to ever-changing country and airline rules, but our experienced team members are happy to stay up to speed in order to provide top-notch experiences for our clients.
+Evelyn, one of our senior relocation consultants, has moved all kinds of pets all over the world.
 As one of our most senior consultants, Evelyn has really seen it all!

 What are a few typical roadblocks people encounter and how can working with PetRelocation make the experience a smooth one?

 We all expect travel to go smoothly.
 It’s easy to get this impression while researching pet relocation online.
 Although we organize many smooth, problem-free relocations every day, overseas moves are complicated and a lot can go wrong.
 Even the most experienced veterinarians can make mistakes during crucial appointments, flights get canceled, and import requirements change.
 We’re valuable precisely because of the unpredictable nature of pet travel.
 We’re here to manage these obstacles as they arise and make adjustments with realistic contingency plans.
 One little change can completely derail an existing move in an instant, but our coordinators are there to address even the most complex problems!

 Tell Us about your own pets!
 What are their names and how did you meet?

 I have two small mixed breed dogs VV and Olive.
 I adopted VV in 2009 from the Pasadena Humane Society in California.
 She’s an old, grumpy Pekingese and mostly keeps to herself, but as long as she lets me squish her occasionally she’s here to stay.
 My husband and I adopted Olive from Austin Animal Center in 2013.
 She’s a chihuahua mix and very energetic—she can go on 2 ½ hour hikes in the Austin heat and come home with the zoomies.

 Evelyn's dogs, Olive and VV